rbisdorff/Digraph3/docSphinx/tutorial.rst

 On partially ranking with the Bachet rules
 ``````````````````````````````````````````

-Due to its *Condorcet consistency* property, the Bachet* ranking rules applied to random orderings of the actions will potentially produce multiple ranking results of unequal correlation quality, yet respecting all the actual transitive part of the given outranking digraph.
+Due to its *Condorcet consistency* property, the polarsed *Bachet* ranking rule applied to random orderings of the actions will potentially produce multiple ranking results of unequal correlation quality, yet respecting all the actual transitive part of the given outranking digraph.
 A subset of best correlated *Bachet* rankings represents hence a suitable sample for computing a convincing ranking consensus (see :ref:`Bachet-Tutorial-label`).
 This second strategy is provided by the :py:class:`transitiveDigraphs.PartialBachetRanking` class.
 To illustrate its usefulness, let us reconsider the example outranking digraph *g* of :numref:`RankingConsensus`.

 .. code-block:: pycon
    :caption: Partial polarised Bachet ranking digraph